Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

 for the 2D checkerboard drum that accomodates the maximum density of simultaneously fluctuating parallel wires, resulting in a density of up-spins (bosons) that we denote as $n_{\mathrm{ch}}=1/4$ henceforth.

-As shown in Sec.~\ref{wiresdecom}, the closest distance of approach between two parallel wires in their reference state equals $(3/2)\sqrt{2}$ in lattice units such that these do not become inert.
+As shown in Sec.~\ref{wiresdecom}, the closest distance of approach between two parallel wires in their reference state equals $(3/2)\sqrt{2}$ such that these do not become inert.
 Extending this to 2D, one gets a ``close packed drum'' as shown in Fig.~\ref{2dDrums} (panel C) where the parallel wires are indicated by dotted lines.
 Unlike the checkerboard drum, this 2D drum is composed of only edge-sharing plaquettes and its interior has no unshaded plaquettes that do not belong to the drum.
-The density of up-spins (bosons) for this close packed drum equals $n=1/3$ which can be seen by comparing the reference Fock state shown in panel C of Fig.~\ref{2dDrums} to the inert state with the maximum density of up-spins (bosons), $n=1/2$, (Fig.~\ref{inert}, left panel).
+The density of up-spins (bosons) for this close packed drum equals $n=1/3$ which can be seen by comparing the reference Fock state shown in panel C of Fig.~\ref{2dDrums} to the inert state with the maximum density of up-spins (bosons), $n=1/2$, (Fig.~\ref{inert}).
 We see that the former may be obtained from the latter by deleting the up-spins (bosons) on every two parallel wires and keeping every third wire intact from the inert state in a $1-0-0$ pattern.
-This gives one set of simultaneously flippable wires of the close packed drum, implying that $n=(1/6+1/6)=1/3$.
-As discussed in Sec.~\ref{wiresdecom}, all Fock states of such structures where the consecutive parallel wires are at a distance of $(3/2)\sqrt{2}$ in lattice units can be generated from two types of excitations: (a) simultaneous fluctuations of every alternate parallel wire and (b) excitations of elementary plaquettes that are separated by $3$ lattice units along $x$ or $y$ and thus simultaneously flippable.
+This gives one set of simultaneously flippable wires of the close packed drum, implying that $n=(1/6+1/6)=1/3$ since two sets of such wires are needed to make up the close packed drum.
+As discussed in Sec.~\ref{wiresdecom}, all Fock states of such structures where the consecutive parallel wires are at a distance of $(3/2)\sqrt{2}$ can be generated from two types of excitations: (a) simultaneous fluctuations of every alternate parallel wire and (b) excitations of elementary plaquettes that are separated by $3$ lattice units along $x$ or $y$ and thus simultaneously flippable.
 One set of such parallel wires (indicated by parallel dotted lines) and elementary plaquettes (indicated by open blue circles in the centers of the corresponding plaquettes) are shown in Fig.~\ref{2dDrums} (panel C).
 The scaling of the number of Fock states associated with the wire fluctuations can be simply calculated using Eq.~\ref{scalingHSD} and gives $(\varphi^{1/6})^{L^2}$.
 The number of states generated from the simultaneously flippable elementary plaquettes can be calculated by simply noting that the result is identical to the one discussed in Sec.~\ref{intstates} since the elementary plaquettes have the same spatial arrangement in Fig.~\ref{closepacking} as the marked plaquettes in Fig.~\ref{2dDrums} (panel C) thus giving the number of such excitations as $(2^{1/9})^{L^2}$ (Eq.~\ref{HSDelementaryplaq}).
 Furthermore, all the Fock states can be generated (in fact, overcounted) by considering all combinations of such parallel wires as well as their perpendicular counterparts and the simultaneously flippable elementary plaquettes and their lattice translations.
 This gives that

 where $\mathcal{N}_\mathrm{HSD,cp}$ equals the fragment dimension for this drum when $L \gg 1$.
 Importantly, since $2^{1/9}/\varphi^{1/6}$ $\approx$ $0.996819 \cdots$, the above equation can be simplified to give